airbrake/airbrake-ios/README.markdown

 #Versioning

 Hoptoad supports a version floor for reported notices.
 A setting called "Latest app version" is available in your project settings that lets you specify the lowest app version for which crashes will be saved.
 This version is compared using [semantic versioning](http://semver.org/).
 The notifier uses your `CFBundleVersion` to make this comparison.
 If you have apps in the wild that are using an older notifier version and don't report this bundle version, the notices will dropped by Hoptoad.
+For more information on how this is implemented, read this [knowledge base article](http://help.hoptoadapp.com/kb/ios/app-versions).

 #Installation